Two workers were carrying out a canopy cleaning operation at a service station, using a 4m/13ft high scaffold.

 The scaffold structure fell with the two workers on board.

 One of the operators was injured, and received stitches to his head and hip.

 Why did it happen?

-Operation was not planned or authorised by contracting company.
-Job was meant to be completed using squeegees and sticks to avoid working at height.
+- The work was meant to be completed using squeegees and sticks to avoid working at height.